Centennial prof and student wrench at Targa Newfoundland

-Garrett is a professor in Centennial’s Automotive Service Technician Chrysler Apprenticeship Co-op program, and has experience supporting a Dodge Viper racing team in the World Challenge B Series.
+Garrett is a professor at Centennial’s School of Transportation, and has experience supporting a Dodge Viper racing team in the World Challenge B Series.
 This is his second time wrenching at Targa Newfoundland – he assisted Hume Media during their best podium finish ever last year.
 Garrett was joined by Chrysler Co-op automotive tech student Alex Walsh this year, who was equally keen to get some rally experience.

 “There are some very challenging competitors this year and our team had to push the two Targa division cars much harder than we would like to,” says Garrett, who admits the early morning starts and late night repairs made for a exhausting routine.
 “The vehicles have four to six rallies a day and must travel the week’s required 1,500 km transit from rally to rally.
 We cannot use a trailer.”

 Typical fixes involved suspension adjustments and repairs.
 The team’s Minis had to be raised on their suspensions to minimize damage on Newfoundland’s rough roads.
 A lot of repairs were done after hours in hockey arenas set up as makeshift garages.
 Garrett and Alex had to fabricate parts often with hand tools, relying on some inventiveness as well as technical knowledge.